spencerhcheng/holberton-system_engineering-devops/cli.md

 Desktop $
 ```

 Notice, after we navigated to the desktop, the current path changed to reflect that.
+Test this out on your CLI.

 ### Node

 Let's run some code.
-We will write a very simple program that will print the text "Hello World" onto the screen.
+We will write a very simple program that will print the text `"Hello World"` onto the screen.
 There are two ways we can do this.
 I can write the program directly in the Node REPL or I can write a file.

 **1. Node REPL**

 We can run our program in the Node REPL.
 To do this, please open up your CLI.
 Type `node` in the window that opens up and press `Enter`.
 This opens up the Node REPL (which stands for Read, Evaluate, Print Loop).
 Everything that we type into the CLI now will be evaluated and executed by the JavaScript interpreter.
 We can write and run any valid JavaScript code inside of the REPL.
 It’s particularly useful for testing short snippets of your code or built-in functions.

 Ok enough talk, let’s try it.
 Type `console.log(“Hello, World!”);` into the Node REPL and hit `Enter`.
-You should see the text Hello World printed to the screen.
+You should see the text `"Hello World"` printed to the screen.
 If you don’t check to make sure you typed everything correctly.
 Are you missing quotes?
 Or a semicolon?
 Try again.

 **2. JavaScript File**